 Central bankers closely monitor inflation expectations because they?re an important determinant of actual inflation.
 Treasury inflation-protected securities (TIPS) are commonly used to measure bond market inflation expectations.
 Unfortunately, they were only introduced in 1997, so historical data are limited.
 We propose a solution to this problem by using the relationship between TIPS yields and other data with a longer history to construct synthetic TIPS rates going back to 1971.

-Monetary policy frameworks and the effective lower bound on interest rates
+Tying down the anchor: monetary policy rules and the lower bound on interest rates

-This paper applies a standard New Keynesian model to analyze the effects of monetary policy in the presence of a low natural rate of interest and a lower bound on interest rates.
-Under a standard inflation-targeting approach, inflation expectations will become anchored at a level below the inflation target, which in turn exacerbates the deleterious effects of the lower bound on the economy.
+This paper uses a standard New Keynesian model to analyze the effects and implementation of various monetary policy frameworks in the presence of a low natural rate of interest and a lower bound on interest rates.
+Under a standard inflation-targeting approach, inflation expectations will be anchored at a level below the inflation target, which in turn exacerbates the deleterious effects of the lower bound on the economy.
 Two key themes emerge from our analysis.
-First, the central bank can mitigate this problem of a downward bias in inflation expectations by following an average-inflation targeting framework that aims for ...
+First, the central bank can eliminate this problem of a downward bias in inflation expectations by following an average-inflation ...